tocco/tocco-docs/framework/architecture/hibernate/entity-class-generation.rst

 ^^^^^^^^^^^^^^^^^^

 There are so called 'session-only' entities in nice2 which are not mapped to the database (used only for data binding and the like).
-A different base class (:abbr:`AbstractSessionOnlyEntity (ch.tocco.nice2.persist.hibernate.pojo.AbstractSessionOnlyEntity)`)
+A different base class (:nice:`AbstractSessionOnlyEntity <ch/tocco/nice2/persist/hibernate/pojo/AbstractSessionOnlyEntity>`)
 is used for those entities and no JPA annotations are added.
-They are basically normal java beans that implement the :abbr:`Entity (ch.tocco.nice2.persist.entity.Entity)` interface.
+They are basically normal java beans that implement the :nice:`Entity <ch/tocco/nice2/persist/entity/Entity>` interface.
 If such an entity is used in an association with a normal entity, no JPA annotations may be used on both sides, only a normal field (or collection) is created.